syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 SQRTPI (number) number – Required.

 ### STANDARDIZE
-Returns a normalized value from a distribution characterized by mean and standard_dev.
+Returns a normalized value from a distribution characterized by mean and standard_deviation.

 #### Syntax
-STANDARDIZE(x,mean, standard_dev)
+STANDARDIZE(x,mean, standard_deviation)

 #### Where:
 * **x** is the value that you want to normalize.
 * **mean** is the arithmetic mean of the distribution.
-* **standard_dev** is the standard deviation of the distribution.
+* **standard_deviation** is the standard deviation of the distribution.

 ### STDEV
 Estimates the standard deviation based on a sample.
 The standard deviation is a measure of how widely values are dispersed from the average value (the mean).